 8).
 Thou shalt think smaller!
 We overfill our plates at holiday time, especially when it is a buffet we help ourselves to.
 Know what a correct portion size looks like, and stick to it.
 If anything takes less, and if you really must, come back for seconds.

 9).
 Thou shalt savor thine food.
 Slow down, and really taste each bite.
 When you eat slowly, you are less likely to overeat, and you will enjoy every morsel that much more.
 It takes about 20 minutes after eating before our brains (and tummies) register as full, so take a break before going back for seconds, and ask yourself “am I really still hungry or just eating because it is there?”

 10).Thou shall not deprive oneself.
-Choose one heavenly indulgent treat (in it’s correct serving size), and make sure your other choices are healthier ones.
-Skip piling the mountain high stuffing and the brown sugar laden sweet potato casserole on your plate, if you want a piece of that pecan pie, or if you really must, have one bite size taste of each – to get them out of your system – and have a smaller piece of pie.
+Choose one heavenly indulgent treat (in its correct serving size), and make sure your other choices are healthier ones.
+Skip piling the mountain high stuffing and the brown sugar-laden sweet potato casserole on your plate, if you want a piece of that pecan pie, or if you really must have one bite-size taste of each – to get them out of your system – and have a smaller piece of the pie.
 Or, skip the pie for the sweet potatoes and have a piece of fruit for dessert.
 Remember, it is really much more about realistic, healthy choices and portion control, than deprivation.

 I always have a hard time deciding between the pumpkin pie and pecan pie, so I came up with this pumpkin pie ice cream recipe to go with my pecan pie.
 The best of both worlds.
 A small scoop will still afford me the tasting pleasure, and I take an extra long walk to balance the additional calories.

 3/4 cup dark brown sugar, packed

 1 1/2 teaspoon cinnamon